 Patient advocacy groups (PAGs) play a vital role in helping companies design rare disease studies that are convenient, transparent, and humane for patients, caregivers, and families.
 However, companies must engage with PAGs as thought partners from the earliest stage of development to achieve the optimal clinical trial design.
 Too often, companies turn to PAGs as a last resort when trial recruitment fails rather than approaching them as partners from the early study concept stage.
 When PAGs, clinical research organizations (CROs), and biopharmaceutical companies engage in a sustained and meaningful dialogue, they create opportunities for patients to participate all along the drug development journey.
-We asked Parexel experts Pam Rattananont and Julie Shutt to share their thoughts and experiences on how companies can form effective long-term partnerships with rare disease PAGs.
+We asked Parexel expert Susan Kammerman to share her thoughts and experiences on how companies can form effective long-term partnerships with rare disease PAGs.

 What do PAGs want from drug developers?